THIS DATE IN HISTORY: March 20

 1918: The Toronto Arenas (now the Maple Leafs) become the first NHL team to compete in the Stanley Cup Final and they defeat Vancouver of the Pacific Coast Hockey Association 5-3 in Toronto.
 Reg Noble scores two goals and has an assist in the first period to lead the way.

-1955: Terry Sawchuk of the Detroit Red Wings becomes the first goaltender in NHL history to earn 40 or more wins three times in his career.
-Sawchuk gets his 40th victory of the 1954-55 season with a 6-0 shutout against the Montreal Canadiens at Olympia Stadium.
+1955: Terry Sawchuk of the Detroit Red Wings becomes the first goaltender in NHL history to have at least 40 wins in a season three times in his career.
+Sawchuk gets his 40th victory of the 1954-55 season when the Red Wings defeat the Montreal Canadiens 6-0 at Olympia Stadium.
 Ted Lindsay scores three goals for his fourth NHL hat trick and has two assists, giving Sawchuk more than enough support to tie his own Red Wings record of nine consecutive wins.

 1971: Brothers face each other in goal for the first time in an NHL game.
 Ken Dryden and the Canadiens get a 5-2 win against Dave Dryden and the Buffalo Sabres at the Forum.
 Ken enters the game after a second-period injury to Rogie Vachon; Dave is immediately put in by coach Buffalo coach Punch Imlach, giving the fans a historic treat.